texfaq/texfaq.github.io/FAQ-syswin32.md

 LuaTeX), together with a wide range of support tools.

-Both MiKTeX and TeX&nbsp;Live offer management tools, including the means of keeping an installation ''up-to-date'', by reinstalling packages that have been updated on CTAN (the delay between a package update appearing, and it being available to the distribution users) can be as short as a day (and is never very long).
+Both MiKTeX and TeX&nbsp;Live offer management tools, including the means of keeping an installation "up-to-date", by reinstalling packages that have been updated on CTAN (the delay between a package update appearing, and it being available to the distribution users) can be as short as a day (and is never very long).